GOTWIC/RivenImageProcessor/README.md

  - A folder called **Raw**
  - A folder called **Output**
  - Images must be 1920x1080
- - Images must be uneditedand uncropped
+ - Images must be unedited and uncropped
  - Your background should be the Corpus theme.
 The hue transfers are optimized for the Corpus theme/background.
 Results with other backgrounds may vary.

 ### Running the Program